 J.D., Indiana University School of Law, Bloomington, Indiana

-Expert on diversity and legal protection of underrepresented students, including female Muslims and sexual assault survivors
+Expert on diversity, and legal protection of underrepresented students, including female Muslims, bias and hate crimes, and sexual assault survivors

-Shafiqa Ahmadi is an Assistant Professor of Clinical Education at the Rossier School of Education.
-She is an expert on diversity and legal protection of underrepresented students, including female Muslims and sexual assault survivors.
+Shafiqa Ahmadi is an Associate Professor of Clinical Education at the Rossier School of Education and the Co-Director for the Center for Education, Identity, and Social Justice.
+She is an expert on diversity and legal protection of underrepresented students, including female Muslims, bias and hate crimes, and sexual assault survivors.
 Prior to joining the Rossier faculty, she taught at the Gould School of Law and was a Visiting Researcher at the Center for Urban Education, at Rossier.
 She has also served as a Research Associate at the Research Institute at Rossier where she assisted with grant proposals and worked on a grant awarded by the Department of Education (DOE) designed to prevent and reduce on-campus sexual assault.
 Most recently she worked for the Hawaii Civil Rights Commission, where she investigated alleged violations of civil rights and discrimination in areas such as employment, housing, and access to state and state funded services.

 - The Erosion of Civil Rights: Exploring the Effects of the Patriot Act on Muslims in American Higher Education, The; Ahmadi, Shafiqa